 The aim of the camera and sound workshops programmed is to learn the handling and care of the cameras and sound equipment available in the master’s degree.
 Therefore, this course will alternate mornings or afternoons spread over several days of the calendar, with theoretical and practical classes focused on the use of technical equipment.

 Duration: 12 hours (3 sessions of 4 hours each).
 The hours of the exercises outside the classroom are not included.

-Postproduction workshop (video and audio editing) (Carlos Muñoz)
+Postproduction practice (video and audio editing) (Carlos Muñoz)